nasa/fprime/docs/UsersGuide/dev/xml-specification.md

 **Enum attributes:** *enum_attributes* consists of the following:

-* A required attribute `name` giving the name of the enumeration type.
+* An attribute `name` giving the name of the enumeration type.

 * An optional attribute `namespace` giving the enclosing namespace of the enumeration type.